anchitsom/Calypso_HKU/README.md

 # Calypso_HKU

-Calypso is a project collaboration platform that helps students promote and discover student projects/startups on campus.
+Calypso is a project collaboration platform that helps students promote and discover student projects on campus.

 Visit http://www.calypsoprojects.com